veraison/services/README.md

 Verification service provides a REST-based API for external Attesters or Relying Parties (known as Challengers) to submit Attestation token, containing Attestation Evidence claims.
 On the back end, it communicates with [VTS](#Veraison-Trusted-Services) to appraise the received Evidence and receive the Attestation Verification Results, which are then passed to the challenger.

 This service acts as a frontend for accepting a variety of attestation token formats.
-For now, only PSA (Profile 1 & Profile 2) and TPM-based attestation tokens are supported.
+For now, PSA (Profile 1 & Profile 2), CCA and TPM-based attestation tokens are supported.

 The API is based on the Challenge/Response Interaction Models as documented in [challenge-response](https://github.com/veraison/docs/tree/main/api/challenge-response)